 Dave in Gig Harbor, WA (just south of Seattle) says:

 I was actually trained to shoot real estate with a 24mm prime!
 When I started shooting my wife's listings in around 2000, all we had was a 24mm prime for our Nikon 6006 film DSLR.
-We used it for all her listings for many years.
-When I got a Canon 5DMkII and a 16-35mm zoom, the first listing I shot for her using the 16-35mm, I racked it out to 16mm for the whole thing.
+We thought this was the top lens choice for interior photography, and used it for all her listings for many years.
+When I got a Canon 5DMKII and a 16-35mm zoom, the first listing I shot for her using the 16-35mm, I racked it out to 16mm for the whole thing.
 I'd never even seen images at 16mm and thought they were really cool!
 When I showed her the images, she went ballistic and sent me back to reshoot the listing at 24mm.
 From then on, every time I got below 24mm, she would complain the image looked like a bowling alley!